Table of Contents

 In the year 1810 the original manuscripts of the entire Alter Rebbe’s Shulchan Aruch were destroyed in a fire that broke out in Liadi.[24]
 The Alter Rebbe cried bitterly over this loss, and did not imagine he would get such Divine retribution.
 It is for this reason that many chapters, and selected laws within chapters, are missing from the available print, as the Shulchan Aruch was never formally printed until after the Alter Rebbe passed away, and by that time there only remained copies of parts of the original.

-The second version of the Shulchan Aruch [Mahadurah Basra] and the rulings of the Siddur:[18]
+G. The second version of the Shulchan Aruch [Mahadurah Basra] and the rulings of the Siddur:[25]

-As stated above the first version of the Shulchan Aruch was written in the years 1755-1775 while Admur was by his teacher the Maggid of Mezritch.
-Years later Admur began writing a second version of the Shulchan Aruch with various changes in his conclusive rulings.[19]
-The second version was lost in the fire together with sections of the first version.
+As stated above, the first version of the Shulchan Aruch was written in the years 1765-1775, while Admur was by his teacher the Maggid of Mezritch.
+Years later Admur began writing a second version of the Shulchan Aruch with various changes in his conclusive rulings.[26]
+The second version was lost in the fire together with sections of the first version.[27]
 To date only the first four chapters of the second version have been found.

 The Siddur: The Siddur was first published in the year 1803.[28]
 It includes various Halachas written by Admur.
 These Halachas are split into two sections.
 1) Halachas that are relevant to the different areas of prayer and 2) a summary of topics of Halacha called “Seder”.

-The general difference between the Siddur/Basra and Shulchan Aruch Kama:[21] The Siddur is not merely a summary of practical laws and directives that are needed at the prayers fingertips.
+The general difference between the Siddur/Basra and Shulchan Aruch Kama:[29] The Siddur is not merely a summary of practical laws and directives that are needed at the worshipper’s fingertips.
 It includes many Halachic novelties of Admur which he did not enter in his Shulchan Aruch.
 In many instances the rulings in his Siddur and Basra differ from his rulings in the Shulchan Aruch [Kama].
 Various reasons have been attributed to this change of ruling.
 The general difference between the form of arbitration of the Shulchan Aruch [Kama] and that written in the Siddur and Basra is that the Shulchan Aruch [Kama] was written based on the opinions of the Talmudists and Codifiers and did not take into account the opinion of the Mekubalim.
-However in the Siddur and Basra, Admur takes the opinion of the Kabbalists into account and in many instances follows their ruling as opposed to the Talmudists and Codifiers.[22]
-This however does not attribute for all the changes of ruling between the Shulchan Aruch [Kama] and Siddur and Basra.[23]
+However in the Siddur and Basra, Admur took the opinion of the Kabbalists into account and in many instances follows their ruling as opposed to the Talmudists and Codifiers.[30]
+This however does not attribute for all the changes of ruling between the Shulchan Aruch [Kama] and Siddur and Basra.[31]
 In many instances the change in ruling is simply a change of arbitration in a dispute amongst the codifiers.
 It is known that in the Shulchan Aruch Kama, Admur refrained from writing any personal novelties that were not sourced in previous Codifiers.
-Likewise he gave a lot of weight to the opinions of certain Poskim and hence followed their ruling in many instances.[24]
-However in the Siddur and Basra, which was written much later in his life, Admur wrote his own personal understanding and arbitrations, giving less weight to the rulings of his predecessors which don’t have support in the Talmud and Rishonim.[25]
-In majority of cases Admur was more stringent in his Siddur [and Basra] than his Shulchan Aruch, and in very few places was he lenient against his Shulchan Aruch.[26]
+Likewise, he gave a lot of weight to the opinions of certain Poskim and hence followed their ruling in many instances.[32]
+However in the Siddur and Basra, which was written much later in his life, Admur wrote his own personal understanding and arbitrations, giving less weight to the rulings of his predecessors in those instances that they don’t have support in the Talmud and Rishonim.[33]
+In majority of cases, Admur was more stringent in his Siddur [and Basra] than his Shulchan Aruch, and in very few places was he lenient against his Shulchan Aruch.[34]

-Following the rulings of Shulchan Aruch Harav versus other Poskim:[28]
+H. Following the rulings of Shulchan Aruch Harav versus other Poskim:[36]

 Chabad Chassidim have accepted the rulings of the Shulchan Aruch Harav for all matters, whether for leniency or stringency.
 This applies even if majority of codifiers argue on his opinion.
-This is similar to those who follow the opinion of the Rambam [or Michaber] and do not swift from his opinion.
-The Maggid stated that the four cubits of Halacha are dependent on the Alter Rebbe and that even the first though of the Alter Rebbe in a given topic is a glimmer of Divine spirit [Ruach Hakodesh].[29]
-His rulings and arbitrations are considered as if they were given on Sinai.[30]
-The Tzaddik, Reb Levi Yitzchak of Berditchiv writes[31] as follows: I testify heaven and earth that if the Alter Rebbe were alive in the times of the Rif and Rambam he would be considered like one of their contemporaries etc. His “words of gold” is literally like the words of the Rif and Rambam of blessed memory.”
+This is similar to those who follow the opinion of the Rambam [or Michaber] and do not divert from his opinion.
+The Maggid stated that the four cubits of Halacha are dependent on the Alter Rebbe and that even the first thought of the Alter Rebbe in a given topic is a glimmer of Divine spirit [Ruach Hakodesh].[37]
+His rulings and arbitrations are considered as if they were given on Sinai.[38]
+The Tzaddik, Reb Levi Yitzchak of Berditchev writes[39] as follows: I testify heaven and earth that if the Alter Rebbe were alive in the times of the Rif and Rambam he would be considered like one of their contemporaries etc. His “words of gold” is literally like the words of the Rif and Rambam of blessed memory.”

-[4] It is unclear as to exactly which year Admur began writing the Shulchan Aruch.
-However the above years are the estimated years of when it was written.
+[9] It is unclear as to exactly which year Admur began writing the Shulchan Aruch.
+However, the above years are the estimated years of when it was written.
 [See Sifrei Halacha Shel Admur Hazakein p.
 9] Many say that the writing of the Shulchan Aruch was begun by Admur at the age of 25.
-Accordingly the beginning of the writing of the Shulchan Aruch would have begun in 1770.
+Accordingly, the beginning of the writing of the Shulchan Aruch would have begun in 1770.
 This is five years after the Alter Rebbe arrived in Mezritch.
-[He arrived in Mezritch for the first time at the age of 20-Hakdama of Shulchan Aruch written by the children of Admur; Igros Kodesh Admur Hazakein 2/32; See also Beis Rebbe 2/1; Likutei Dibburim 3/483]
+[He arrived in Mezritch for the first time at the age of 20-Hakdama of Shulchan Aruch written by the children of Admur; Igros Kodesh Admur Hazakein 2:32; See also Beis Rebbe 2:1; Likutei Dibburim 3/483]

 [10] Footnote 16-17 in Hakdama of new Kehos printing.